 2004 CHRI Audit.
-Staff have begun site visits and interviews at the sample of sheriff's departments and state's attorney's office around the State.
-Requests for local agency records have been made and plans have been finalized for data collection to support the analysis of the timeliness of criminal history information.
+Staff completed site visits and interviews at the sample of sheriff's departments and state's attorney's office around the State.
+Local agency records have been received.
+This data collection supports an analysis of the timeliness, accuracy and completeness of electronically reported criminal history information.
 The final audit report is scheduled to be completed by December 31, 2004.